 - I’m headed to Paris – what do you recommend for training or sightseeing?

 - I’m headed to Washington DC – what do you recommend for training?

 - I’m from out of the country and will be visiting the US, what’s the best triathlon shop in city XYZ?

 - What kind of camera do you use?

 Follow me on Twitter2 hours ago16 hours ago18 hours ago18 hours ago19 hours ago

 5 Easy Steps To The Site

-Here’s my most recent gadget recommendations guide (2012) – covering almost every category of sports gadgets out there.
+Here’s my most recent gadget recommendations guide (Winter 2016-2017 edition) – covering almost every category of sports gadgets out there.
 Looking for the equipment I use day to day?
-I also just put together my complete 2012 ‘Gear I Use’ equipment list, from swim to bike to run and everything in between (plus a few extra things).
-And to compliment that, here’s The Girl’s (my wife’s) list.
+I also just put together my complete 2015 ‘Gear I Use’ equipment list, from swim to bike to run and everything in between (plus a few extra things).
+And to compliment that, here’s The Girl’s (my wife’s) 2015 list.
 Enjoy, and thanks for stopping by!

 I enjoy explaining new things to folks – especially showing people how to get the most from their gadgets.
 Here’s an ongoing list of “How to” guides.

 It turns out I’ve written a fair bit of stuff over the past few years – and after it disappears from my front page, a lot of it never really sees the light of day again without Google’ing skillz.
 Or a photographic memory…which I don’t have.
 I’ve taken a look back and found stuff that…continues to find a trickle of readers via web searches or forum links.